gmzi/blog-demo/README.md

 ## Deploy

-- Open .gitignore, remove `/lib/data.js`, push changes to repo.
+- Open .gitignore, remove `/lib/data.js` and `README.md`, push changes to repo.
 - set .env variables for hosting platform.

 Deploy and change local .env variables to the ones provided by domain.
 Vercel was fast, nice and easy in my experience.